CATEGORIES OF ARTICLES

 - The software package (name and version) used for statistical analysis should be specified.

-Discussion: The discussion should summarize how the study findings add to the current knowledge, provide explanations for the findings, compare the study’s findings with available studies, discuss the limitations of the study and the implications for future research.
+The discussion should summarize how the study findings add to the current knowledge, provide explanations for the findings, compare the study’s findings with available studies, discuss the limitations of the study and the implications for future research.
 Only those published articles directly relevant to interpreting the results and placing them in context should be referenced.
 This section should conclude with a brief summary statement.
 The conclusion should be based on and justified by the results of the study.
 The particular relevance of the results to healthcare in India should be stressed.
 Conclusions regarding cost-benefit should be drawn only if a specific economic analysis formed a part of the study design.
+A separate Conclusions section is not required.

 At the end of the article, the full list of references should include the names of authors, the full title of the journal article or book chapters; the title of journals abbreviated according to the Index Medicus style (www.nlm.nih.gov/bsd/uniform_requirements.html) the year of publication, the volume number and the first and final page numbers of the article or chapter.
 If there are six or fewer authors in the study being cited, the names of all the authors should be given.
 If there are more than six authors, the names of the first six authors should be given followed by et al. The authors should check that the references are accurate; lack of accuracy may result in the rejection of an otherwise adequate manuscript.
 Some examples of common forms of references are: